 |Liability Protection||None||Personal assets are separate and protected||Personal assets are separate and protected|

-A sole proprietorship is a good option for those who have a side hobby that earns them a little bit of money.
+A sole proprietorship is a good option for those who have a side hobby that earns them a little money.
 It’s the default business structure if you don’t file any papers with the IRS.
-The main downside is that your personal assets are not protected in the event that someone decides to sue you.
+The main downside is that your personal assets are not protected if someone decides to sue you.
 Also, you must pay self-employment tax on all of your income.

-For those who are making decent revenue from their business, an S Corp may be the best option.
-This structure requires you to only pay self-employment tax on your elected salary, which must be “reasonable” according to the IRS.
+For those making decent revenue from their business, an S Corp may be the best option.
+This structure requires you only to pay self-employment tax on your elected salary, which must be reasonable according to the IRS.
 This can result in major savings depending on how much revenue your small business generates.

 As previously mentioned, another option is to structure your business as an LLC and have it taxed as an S Corp.
 This gives you the benefit of protecting your personal assets and keeping IRS filing costs low while getting the tax advantages of an S Corp.

 Which business structure you choose will depend on how much revenue your business is currently generating and how much revenue you expect it to generate in the future.
-No matter which structure you choose, you can always change it at the beginning of the next tax year.
+You can always change the structure at the beginning of the next tax year, no matter which structure you choose.